SystemsApproach/book/scaling/global.rst

 having a routing table that will provide a match for any valid IP address.
-While CIDR has helped to control the number of distinct prefixes that are carried in the Internet’s backbone routing, there is inevitably a lot of routing information to pass around—roughly 700,000 prefixes in mid-2018.
+While CIDR has helped to control the number of distinct prefixes that are carried in the Internet’s backbone routing, there is inevitably a lot of routing information to pass around—the number of prefixes has exceeded one million by 2025.

 A further challenge in interdomain routing arises from the autonomous nature of the domains.
 Note that each domain may run its own interior